 Hey!
 I’m Erin.
 I love to make things and I love to make people smile.
+I look at every day as another chance to play dress up.
 I sew, knit, craft, quilt, cook, and do needlework.
-I (almost) have a Ph.D. in biochemistry.
+I have a Ph.D. in biochemistry.

 Thanks for stopping by!
 I’d love to hear from you, so leave a comment on my blog, drop me an Email, post something on my Facebook page, or tweet me a hello.
 Don’t forget to subscribe to my blog feed and sign up for my mailing list for occasional announcements about pattern releases.

 How it all started:

 When I was in middle school, I decided I wanted to sew so I could have clothing that was long enough (I was 5’10” at age 12).
 Mostly, I decided to teach myself, and learn everything the hard way.
 My mom sewed a lot of my clothes when I was a baby and all of my Halloween costumes growing up so she was a source of inspiration and a go-to for questions.
 My dad’s mother sewed all of her clothing when she was young (she was 6’ tall in the 1940’s!) and I was lucky enough to sew my first pair of pants with her.
 She taught me basic pattern alteration skills and to quest for perfection.
 She tried to teach me patience, but that’s always been a lost cause.

 My mom is an amazing and passionate quilter.
 She is also part of a group of talented friends that meets every week to stitch, what they call their “quilty ladies.”
 I’m welcomed as a guest to the group any time I visit.
 With such talent and passion around me, it’s no wonder I’ve gotten sucked into quilting myself.